jojozhuang/jojozhuang.github.io/_posts/2016-12-21-data-persistence-with-jpa-and-eclipselink.md

 tags: [JPA, Eclipse, Eclipselink, ORM]
 ---

-> Use JPA and Eclipselink to persistent data into database.
+> Use JPA and Eclipselink to persist data into database.

 ## 1. JPA, JPA Provider, Eclipselink, Hibernate
 ### 1.1 JPA